Covendocs

 Daemon lifecycle

-Lifecycle reference for the Coven daemon: start, status, restart, stop, socket binding, ledger recovery, and live-session behavior.
+Lifecycle reference for the Coven daemon: start, status, restart, stop, local IPC binding, ledger recovery, and live-session behavior.

 The daemon lifecycle is intentionally small: start it, inspect it, restart it after configuration changes, or stop it when you want the local Coven runtime down.